Issue 1 | Bayesian thinking, building base rates with IRIS 2025 & cyber prediction markets

 🔍 GenAI Prompt:

-Using IRIS 2025, help me calculate sector-specific incident probability ranges.
+Using IRIS 2025, help me calculate a sector-adjusted incident probability range.
 My organization is in the Healthcare sector with $800M annual revenue.

 From Figure 7 on p.
 12, extract the base annual incident probability range for organizations with $100M–$1B in revenue.

-Apply that multiplier to both ends of the base probability range, show each calculation step, and clarify these are for significant cyber incidents requiring disclosure.
+Apply that factor to both ends of the base probability range, show each calculation step, and clarify these probabilities are for significant cyber incidents that enter the public record.

-Use Case 3: Calculate Sector and Revenue-Specific Loss Magnitudes
+Use Case 3: Sector and Revenue Loss Benchmarks

 Step-by-Step Exercise